-- The minimum size of a master's final examining committee is three examiners.
-The maximum size is five examiners. - The ex officio members of the committee are the supervisors. - There must be one arm's length examiner. - At least half of the examiners must hold a master's degree or higher. - At least half of the examiners must fulfill the criteria of University of Alberta examiner (a tenured, tenure-track, or retired University of Alberta faculty member, or Faculty Service Officer, (current or retired categories A1.1, A1.3, or current category C1.1, as defined in the University of Alberta's Recruitment Policy (Appendix A) Definition and Categories of Academic Staff and Colleagues)).
+- The ex officio members of the committee are the supervisors. - At least half of the examiners must hold a master's degree or higher. - At least half of the examiners must fulfill the criteria of University of Alberta examiner (a tenured, tenure-track, or retired University of Alberta faculty member, or Faculty Service Officer, (current or retired categories A1.1, A1.3, or current category C1.1, as defined in the

+University of Alberta's Recruitment Policy (Appendix A) Definition and Categories of Academic Staff and Colleagues)).

-While these are the guiding principles for the structure of the examining committee, the authority for the appointment of final examining committees rests with the Dean of the department's Faculty, and has been delegated to the department.
+While these are the guiding principles for the structure of the examining committee, the authority for the appointment of the final examining committee rests with the Dean of the department's Faculty, and has been delegated to the department.